Team Assignments: Will be shared on Slack

 2) reflect on this outcome to develop some general design recommendations related to the ‘danger’ this product creates.

-A short description of the concept, why you chose it and how it considers/demonstrates a potential concern for the Internet of Things.
+Narrative: A short description of the concept, why you chose it and how it considers/demonstrates a potential concern for the Internet of Things.

-A series of design recommendations for other IoT designers that you believe would be generally useful to others preparing IoT systems and which directly relate to the desire/danger concept you designed.
+Recommendations: A series of design recommendations for other IoT designers that you believe would be generally useful to others preparing IoT systems and which directly relate to the desire/danger concept you designed.

 There are lots of examples of design fictions, speculative prototypes and concept videos which explore privacy, ethics and issues surrounding the IoT vision.
 For example, Postscapes hosts a set of annual awards which includes a design fiction category.
-This is a great starting point but I’ve included some examples below too.
+This is a great starting point but I’ve included some other examples below too.

 Ethical Things is a speculative prototype where a fan when faced with everyday ethical dilemma’s will consult an online crowd in order to make decisions of what to do next.
 It grapples with notions of automation, decision making and ethics can collide: